amzesmoro/SoftwareEngineerBackendTest/README.md

 * api-authentication -> api for login
 * api-services -> api for transaction

-To see the result of this task, please running these two project. api-authentication running on port: *8001*, and api-services  on port: *8002*
+To see the result of this task, please running these two projects. api-authentication running on port: *8001*, and api-services  on port: *8002*

 Didalam root proyek terdapat folder, yaitu: **documents**.
 Folder ini berisi tentang colletion API dan .sql and .csv